-I went in for my regularly rescheduled prenatal visit with my midwife on Wednesday morning.
+I went in for my regularly scheduled prenatal visit with my midwife on Wednesday morning.
 I had been having contractions for a few days, but they were inconsistent and very mild.
-She was amazing and reassuring and I went home feeling pretty good about how my last moments were going.
+She was amazing and reassuring, and I went home feeling pretty good about how my last moments were going.

 Throughout the day the contractions kept getting stronger and closer together.
 I moved around the living room, shuffling around piles of pillows, got into a hot shower, trying to get as comfortable as I could even if it was only for a few minutes.
 I even ended up in my pile of pillows underneath my dining room table.
 That’s just where I needed to be.

 The contractions stayed consistent into the night, which led to me getting very little sleep.
 I was running on two hours of sleep by morning.
 This is when I accepted that I was in labor.
 It was finally here.